rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.6 Explainable AI (XAI) in Architecture and Building Design

-The increasing adoption of AI and ML in architecture necessitates transparency and interpretability to build user trust and support decision-making.
-Explainable AI (XAI) seeks to make black-box models understandable to humans by providing feature attribution, rule extraction, or visual explanations (Ribeiro et al., 2016).
+The increasing adoption of AI and ML in architecture necessitates transparency and interpretability to build user trust and support effective human-AI collaboration.
+Explainable AI (XAI) aims to make black-box models understandable to humans by providing feature attribution, rule extraction, or visual explanations (Ribeiro et al., 2016).

-SHAP (Shapley Additive Explanations) has become a popular XAI method, offering theoretically sound and model-agnostic explanations by distributing the prediction among input features fairly (Lundberg & Lee, 2017).
-Applications of XAI in building energy modeling and design have demonstrated its potential to clarify complex surrogate models and highlight key drivers of performance (Kim et al., 2021).
+SHAP (Shapley Additive Explanations) is a popular XAI method that offers theoretically grounded, model-agnostic explanations by fairly distributing the contribution of each input feature to the model’s prediction (Lundberg & Lee, 2017).
+In building energy modeling, XAI has been used to clarify complex surrogate models, helping designers understand key performance drivers and enhancing trust in AI-assisted tools (Kim et al., 2021).

+Incorporating XAI into RL and surrogate modeling workflows addresses one of the main barriers to adoption: the “black box” nature of ML models.
+By making model decisions transparent and interpretable, XAI supports meaningful human oversight and informed decision-making during design exploration.

-> **Key Insight**: XAI techniques like SHAP are essential for bridging the gap between complex ML models and the needs of architects and stakeholders for transparency and trust.
+> **Key Insight**: XAI techniques like SHAP are essential for bridging the gap between complex ML models and the needs of architects and stakeholders for transparency, trust, and collaborative design.

 **References:**
 - Ribeiro, M.T., Singh, S., & Guestrin, C. (2016). *"Why should I trust you?": Explaining the predictions of any classifier*.
 In: Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.